NaturalInflux/arc-raiders-countdown-bot/README.md

 ## Features

-- 🎮 Daily countdown messages posted automatically at 9:00 AM UTC
+- 🎮 Daily countdown messages posted automatically at 12:00 PM UTC (optimal for EU/NA timezones)
 - 📅 Beautiful embed messages with game artwork and Steam header image
 - 🔥 Top Reddit post of the day from r/ArcRaiders (with image) included in each message
 - 🚀 Special messages for the final week and release day